GlitcherOG/Icesaw-SSX-Level-Editor-Plugin/README.md

  - ltg generate mode for origin point rather than center
  - add newtonsoft json auto get
  - fix spline rotation and scaling
- - Spline warning for if its going over many ltg groups
+ - Object warning for if its going over many ltg groups
  - display camera tricky cords
- - fix map extract so you can do it by default
+ - bbox override in editor
+ - if object is to big for grids in ltg make it so it will use origin point